Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/faq.md

 Some Daly BMS send the current as inverted value.
 This can be correted by setting `INVERT_CURRENT_MEASUREMENT` to `-1`.

 ## What can I do, if the BMS communication is unstable?

-Most unstable communications are due to cabeling.
-Please check your cables again and make sure that all solder points are making good connection.
+Most unstable communications arise due to:

+* Cabeling: Check your cables again and make sure that all solder points are making good connection.
+* Damaged/Defective serial adapters: Try another serial adapter.
+* Cheap USB Hubs: Make sure you are using a qualitative USB Hub with enough power.
+* Raspberry Pi: Do not use a charger for powering the Raspberry Pi.
+Instead buy a power supply with enough power.

 ## Fix white screen after install
 Normally this will happen if you were on an older firmware for your GX.